ja153903/jabbariao-dotcom-astro/src/content/posts/implementing-promise-all.md

 };
 ```

 Since we're returning a Promise, we want to make sure our return value is a Promise.
+We should also move all the variables we created
+previously into the Promise callback.

 ```js
 /**